setr/Toolkit/conditional_parser/README.md

 and of course, parser.py does all the work.
 Reads, parses, understands, and decides.
 Spits out the final node.

 I highly doubt this is the most intelligent manner in which to write a language parser.
-A proper tokenizer probably would have made this a lot simpler, especially in regards to (unavailable) handling of () precedence
+A proper tokenizer probably would have made this a lot simpler, especially in regards to the (unavailable) handling of () precedence

+## Vault_Condition

+Predecessor to this conditional parser, mostly useful as a reference because it print the tree for graphviz